griffinpuc/tangen-instrumentsim/README.md

 Adding delayed rolling results is useful if you'd like to automate the process of having new results pop up regularly.
-Simply replace <delay> with seconds (Eg. '10' for a ten second delay), and every x seconds a new set of results will be added to the qeue.
+Simply replace <delay> with seconds (Eg. '10' for a ten second delay), and every **x** seconds a new set of results will be added to the queue.
 To remove this delay, crash the instance.